-- Find your photos fast, wherever they are: local drives, network drives, or online storage services (Dropbox, Google Drive, Microsoft OneDrive). - Import your photos from your camera, memory card, phone or other device, quickly and easily. - Add any metadata-from creator to keywords and GPS and much more-quickly to a photo or group of photos, and use metadata templates to apply often-used metadata information during the import process. - Catalog most-used folders of photos, to get even faster access to your most important photos across multiple sources, while still preserving your folder hierarchies and locations. - Multiple ways to view and cull images as you work through photos from a shoot: Grid, Filmstrip, Detail and Compare views. - Dual-display capability that lets you view and cull images even more efficiently.
-See Grid view on one display, and Detail view on another, or use this mode to present photos on a TV or projector. - Apply editing presets from the Edit module to a single image or a group of images, or sync existing edits from one image to a group. - Build panoramas, high dynamic range (HDR) images directly from within Browse. - Blend multiple photos at different focus distances to increase depth-of-field. - Connect your Nikon or Canon camera to your computer and capture images directly, with full manual camera support. - Create quick albums from a selection of photos, or add simple and more-complicated smart albums across your entire library. - Copy, move, delete and rename files. - Sort, flag, rate or color code your images.
+- Find your photos fast, wherever they are: local drives, network drives, or online storage services (Dropbox, Google Drive, Microsoft OneDrive). - Import your photos from your camera, memory card, phone or other device, quickly and easily. - Add any metadata-from creator to keywords and GPS and much more-quickly to a photo or group of photos, and use metadata templates to apply often-used metadata information during the import process. - Catalog most-used folders of photos, to get even faster access to your most important photos across multiple sources, while still preserving your folder hierarchies and locations. - Multiple ways to view and cull images as you work through photos from a shoot: Grid, Filmstrip, Detail and Compare views. - Apply editing presets from the Edit module to a single image or a group of images, or sync existing edits from one image to a group. - Build panoramas, high dynamic range (HDR) images directly from within Browse. - Blend multiple photos at different focus distances to increase depth-of-field. - Connect your Nikon or Canon camera to your computer and capture images directly, with full manual camera support. - Create quick albums from a selection of photos, or add simple and more-complicated smart albums across your entire library. - Copy, move, delete and rename files. - Sort, flag, rate or color code your images.